rxlabz/angular-dart-forms-examples/lib/components/dynamic-form/README.md

 }
 ```

-- new proposition are added to the FormModel
+- new propositions are added to the FormModel

 ```html
 <button (click)="addPropControl()">new proposition</button>